-We have examined the accompanying Statement of Federal Land Payments of the State of Arizona for the period October 1, 2010 through September 30, 2011.
+We have examined the accompanying Statement of Federal Land Payments of the State of Arizona for the period October 1, 2011 through September 30, 2012.
 This statement is the collective responsibility of the managements of the counties.
 Our responsibility is to express an opinion on this statement based on our examination.

-We conducted our examination in accordance with the attestation standards established by the American Institute of Certified Public Accountants.
-Accordingly, an examination includes examining, on a test basis, evidence supporting the amounts and disclosures in the statement and performing such other procedures as we considered necessary in the circumstances.
+Our examination was conducted in accordance with the attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence supporting the amounts and disclosures in the statement and performing such other procedures as we considered necessary in the circumstances.
 We believe that our examination provides a reasonable basis for our opinion.